Longtime L.L. Bean head Leon Gorman dies at 80, company says

-PORTLAND, Maine Leon Gorman, former president and chairman of family-owned L.L.
+PORTLAND, Maine, Sept 3 Leon Gorman, former president and chairman of family-owned L.L.
 Bean Inc, Maine's trademark outdoor gear and clothing company, has died of cancer, the company said on Thursday.
 He was 80.

 Gorman, known among employees for his soft-spoken manner and for often bringing his hunting dogs into the office, helped to take the family business from a folksy $4.8 million catalog company to a $1.61 billion retailer with retail stores in Japan and across the United States.